Markets

 So, Marc Andreessen was right: software did indeed eat the world.
 But our appetite for AI-enhanced software is expected to be so voracious that we’re building data centers the size of cities to keep up with the compute demands.

-Indeed, big tech’s AI infra build out is so enormous that some of America’s most valuable tech companies like Oracle and Meta now screen more like energy companies.
+Indeed, Big Tech’s AI infrastructure build-out is so enormous that some of America’s most valuable tech companies, like Oracle and Meta, now screen more like energy companies.

-Even the firms categorized as real-estate companies on the above list, Digital Realty and Equinix, are in the data center business.
-That means that of the top 25 most capital-intensive businesses in the S&P 500, 100% of them are either utilities or are focused on data center buildout.
+Even the firms categorized as real estate companies on the above list, Digital Realty and Equinix, are in the data center business.
+That means that of the top 25 most capital-intensive businesses in the S&P 500, 100% of them are either utilities or are focused on building out data centers.

 Oracle’s spree is leading to some head-turning accounting distortions.